Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Numerical Experiments

 This problem can be converted in the standard way into an SOCP:

 with variables $z \in \reals^p$, $t \in \reals$, $s \in \reals$, $u \in \reals$, and $v \in \reals$.
 This can be transformed into standard form \eqref{e-coneprob} in turn.

 \paragraph{Problem instances.} The vector of log-returns, $\log(\mu)$, was sampled from a standard normal distribution, yielding log-normally distributed returns.
-The entries in $F$ were sampled independently from $\mathcal{N}(0,1)$, and the diagonal entries of $D$ were sampled independently from a uniform distribution on $[0,2]$.
-For all problems, we chose $\gamma = 10$.
-For this problem we used SCS with the sparse linear equation solver.
-The results are summarized in Table \ref{t-port}.
+The entries in $F$ were sampled independently from $\mathcal{N}(0,0.1)$, and the diagonal entries of $D$ were sampled independently from a uniform distribution on $[0,0.1]$.
+For all problems, we chose $\gamma = 1$.